 Know Before Visiting Sofia

 Book early is the first piece of advice for any type of breakaway or holiday in Sofia and this includes any guided tours Sofia has available.
 You will have a much better chance of bargains and availability.
-When in the city of Sofia, beware of pickpockets and store valuables in hotel safes.
+When in the city of Sofia, be aware of your surroundings and advice is to keep your personal stuff in the hotel safe.
 When out and about, have a copy of the passport information pages as proof of identity rather than the real thing.

 Weather in Sofia

 The climate of Sofia is a humid continental climate with hot summers and cold winters.
 The hottest month of the year tends to be July with temperatures reaching over 25º Celsius.
 With low temperatures of approximately -2º Celsius, the coldest month of the year is on average January.
 There is plenty of snow in winter and rainfall during the Spring and Autumn months with April the wettest on average.